makerdao/community/governance/parameter-docs/template.md

 ## Purpose
 * Why does this parameter exist?

-## Considerations
-* Is there anything little known about this parameter?
-* How does this interact with other parts of the protocol?
-* Are there any Emergency Shutdown considerations to take into account?
-* How are changes to this parameter made?

 ## Trade-offs
 * What dangers does this parameter represent?
 * What advantages does this parameter represent?